 Challenges and Considerations of Sustainable Fabrics

-Addressing these issues is key to making sustainable fabrics more accessible and popular.
+Addressing these issues—both as an individual maker and as part of a broader community—is key to making sustainable fabrics more accessible and widely used.

 Higher Costs